-You can find the latest VDA ISA catalogue on the VDA website.
+You can find the latest VDA ISA catalogue on our download page.

 The TISAX Label is part of the TISAX report.
 It labels what has been successfully assessed by the audit provider.
 You start with the "assessment objectives" and if you pass the assessment you receive the corresponding "TISAX labels".

 If your overall assessment result is “minor non-conform”, you receive temporary TISAX labels.
 The benefit of temporary TISAX labels is that your partner generally accepts them under the condition that you later receive permanent TISAX labels.
 This may help you if proving the effectiveness of your information security management system to your partner is urgent.
 The prerequisite for temporary TISAX labels is a corrective action plan assessment report with the overall assessment result “minor non-conform”.
 Regarding the validity period, temporary TISAX labels: